nadialefebvre/project-auth/README.md

-# Week 20: Project Auth API
+# Project Random Auth

+Weekly project for Technigo's bootcamp, week 20: build a fullstack website including API and authentication frontend

 This week's project was to build an API with authentication to implement a registration flow, and a frontend with register/login form and a page with some content visible only for an authenticated user.